robby867/SoftwareCache/README.md

 # SoftwareCache

 ## This Program
-This program is a software implementation of a single level write-back and write-allocate cache with 24 bit addresses.
+This program is a software implementation of a single level write-back and write-allocate cache with 24-bit addresses.
 Users can specify cache size, block size, and associativity of the cache.
 Using a trace file of commands, the program will output if it is a hit or a miss, and the value to be loaded if the command is a load.

 ## Set up
 In order to compile the C code, you need a C compiler program.
 I used the GNU Compiler Collection (GCC) from [here](https://gcc.gnu.org/).
 Once installed, the program can be compiled by running